• Skip to primary navigation

 chopped potatoes and sweet potatoes on a cutting board with a knife

-Preheat oven to 425 degrees.
-Chop all vegetables (1 carrot, 2 beets, 1/2 lb yukon gold potatoes) into similarly sized pieces.
+Start making your roast beets and potatoes by preheating the oven to 425 degrees.
+Chop all vegetables (carrot, beets, yukon gold potatoes/sweet potatoes) into similarly sized pieces.
 Dump all vegetables onto a baking sheet.

 chopped vegetables with herbs on a baking sheet

-Drizzle olive oil over vegetables, sprinkle 1 tbsp Italian seasoning and salt & pepper over vegetables.
+Drizzle olive oil over vegetables, sprinkle Italian seasoning and salt & pepper over vegetables.
 Toss with cleaned hands or spatula to evenly coat vegetables with oil and seasonings.

 roasted winter vegetables on a baking sheet